Simplified Message Desk Interface

-(SMDI) is an analog interface between the local stored program controlled switching system (SPCS) and a message storage and retrieval (MSR) system.
-Calls are distributed to the call answering points with normal call processing or using multiline hunt group (MLHG) features.
+(SMDI) is an analog interface between the local stored program-controlled switching system (SPCS) and a message storage and retrieval (MSR) system.
+Calls are distributed to the call answering points with normal call processing or using the multiline hunt group (MLHG) features.
 One or more MLHGs may be associated with the same set of SMDI data links.
 An identification scheme is assigned in the SPCS to identify each MLHG uniquely and each line in the MLHG, for which call information (e.g., calling number) is provided over the SMDI data link.
-This identification information is provided to the MSR system, with the call information, to help the MSR system correlate the call information with a call terminating on a particular line.
+This identification information is provided to the MSR system, along with the call information, to help the MSR system correlate the call information with a call terminating on a particular line.